Camping Gear - Acquiring and Caring for the Gear you Need

 How will the tent be used?
 Consider seasons, wind conditions, and whether the tent will be packed on a backpack.

 How often will the tent be used?
-Let's face it, if you are using the tent 20 weekends a year, you may wish to invest a bit more than if you will use it once or twice.
+Let's face it, if you are using the tent, 20 weekends a year, you may wish to invest a bit more than if you will use it once or twice.

 Due to budget, will you have to strike a balance between the cost of your tent and sleeping bag(s)?
 A great 4-season tent will be irrelevant in 0 degree weather if you have a sleeping bag rated only for 40 degrees.
 Sometimes reality has to guide part of our decision process.

 Once these questions have been answered, you are ready to start looking.
 I suggest sticking with a reputable retailer who will stand behind the product after the purchase.
 Also, for whatever money you allocate for the tent, take the time to properly care for and store away your tent when not in use.
-I always get my tent back out after I return home, hand it until thoroughly dry, and then repack it.
+I always get my tent back out after I return home, hang it until thoroughly dry, and then repack it.

 We wish you all the best using whatever tent you buy, sleeping in the best place in the world - the Great Outdoors!